-Additional benefits not added to the cost savings estimate:
+An additional benefits not added to the cost savings estimate is the psychological benefit for humans were not taken into consideration.

-- To have contractors conduct maintenance work on our plantings was not taken into consideration.
-This would be a very large cost. - To have contractors conduct project planning and site visits to determine restoration methods as is conducted by SCC and associated partners was not taken into consideration.
-This would be a very large cost. - The psychological benefits for humans were not taken into consideration.
 In a time of increase risk of psychological illnesses, the restoration and retention of riparian and urban forests have tremendous benefits on improving stress management and happiness for humans.

-E. Is this funding request an Ongoing or One-Time change (please check one)?

-- One-time - Ongoing
+E. Is this funding request an Ongoing or One-Time change (please check one)? - One-time - Ongoing

 F. Is funding available for this request from another source?
-If yes, describe the funding (source, amount, etc.) Our primary historic funding location through the years has been the Virginia Tech Department of Site and Infrastructure Stormwater Management department.
-They typically fund an average of \$3,000 annually for project work.
+If yes, describe the funding (source, amount, etc.) Other than Green RFP grants, our other funding source has been the Virginia Tech Department of Site and Infrastructure Stormwater Management department.
+They typically fund an average of \$2,000 annually for project work.